Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     If `--build-from-source` is passed, compile from source even if a bottle is provided for <formula>.

+    If `--force-bottle` is passed, install from a bottle if it exists for the current version of OS X, even if custom options are given.

     If `--devel` is passed, and <formula> defines it, install the development version.